 “No. Especially not if she knows about it.
 Psychopathy is hard enough to catch in the first place, and for someone who has it and is self-aware of it, it’s borderline impossible.
-They know all the right answers to give to make everyone think they’re just wonderful, and then the moment enough eyes are looking away, out comes the nightmare.
-And with no one out here for her to answer to, Sloan’s got more freedom than most psychopaths, and so she’s a lot more overt and aggressive because she knows she can get away with it.”
+They know all the right answers to give to make everyone think they’re just wonderful, but the moment enough eyes are looking away, out comes the demon.
+And with no one out here for her to answer to, Sloan’s got more freedom than most psychopaths so she’s a lot more overt and aggressive because she knows she can get away with it.”

 Mathis sounded like she didn’t believe Stein.
 “How’s she getting away with it?
 Why hasn’t anyone tried to report her to Command?”

-That had been years ago, but Larkins remembered it clearly.
-It had only been a few months after she arrived in the unit as a PFC, and it was the first time she realized just how far Sloan would go.
-She still remembered the look of shocked horror on Teller’s face when she found out that she, not Sloan, was going to be the one being court-martialed, and the memory of that look still made her stomach twist itself in knots.
+That had been years ago, only a few months after she arrived in the unit as a PFC, but Larkins remembered it clearly.
+It was the first time she realized just how far Sloan would go against her own troops.
+The memory of the look of shocked horror on Teller’s face when she found out that she was going to be the one being court-martialed and not Sloan still made Larkins’ stomach twist itself in knots.

 “That’s terrible,” Mathis said quietly.
 “What happened to Teller?”